-If your pool has been flooded by stormwater, sewage water or any other possible contaminants, as well as your pool equipment submerged in the flood waters please see recommended startup list.
+If your pool or pool equipment has been flooded/submerged by stormwater, sewage water, or any other possible contaminants, please see our recommended startup list.

 1. DO NOT DRAIN YOUR POOL: "Pool pop-up phenomenon" is always a possibility especially right after a severe storm and or flood.
 The soil conditions surrounding your pool are saturated and expanded putting upward pressure on your pool shell.

-2. If your pool is on a weekly maintenance program with a pool professional contact them to see what their schedule is and what recommendations they have for your specific pool and discuss with them the items in this checklist.
+2. If your pool is on a weekly maintenance program with a pool professional, contact them to see what their schedule is and what recommendations they have for your specific pool.
+Discuss the items in this checklist with them.

-3. Try to clean out as much debris out of your pools as possible.
-Next clean the skimmers, main drains, robot cleaner bags, as well as pump baskets.
+3. Try to clean as much debris out of your pools as possible.
+Next, clean the skimmers, main drains, robot cleaner bags, and pump baskets.

-4. Go to pool equipment and turn off all your breakers at the pool equipment, then go to your home breaker box and reset your pool breakers that may have tripped.
-If the breaker won't reset call an electrician or a pool service company.
-If your main breaker resets then go to your pool equipment break box and slowly one by one reset your equipment breakers and see if the equipment is working.
-(If your equipment was running during the storm it may have sucked up a tremendous amount of mud and debris and may have burned out.)
-If the breakers come on and equipment starts up monitor the water to make sure it starts flowing through the pumps.
+4. Go to your pool equipment and turn off all your breakers, then go to your home breaker box and reset your pool breakers that may have tripped.
+If the breaker won't reset, call an electrician or a pool service company.
+If your main breaker resets, go to your pool equipment breaker box and slowly one by one reset your equipment breakers and see if the equipment is working.
+(If your equipment was running during the storm it may have sucked up a tremendous amount of mud and debris and burned out.)
+If the breakers come on and equipment starts up, monitor the water to make sure it starts flowing through the pumps.

-5. Check the pressure gauge on your filters if it is close to or over 30 psi turn off your equipment and clean your filters.
+5. Check the pressure gauge on your filters.
+If it is close to or over 30 psi, turn off your equipment and clean your filters.
 The pump probably sucked up a lot of debris before the equipment went off.
-Note the pressure when you restart the pool after cleaning the filters it should be much lower.
+Note the pressure when you restart the pool.
+After cleaning, the filters should be much lower.

 7. Run your pool equipment for 24 hours a day until the water returns to its normal clear state.
 Continue to monitor the pressure in the filter.
 If it gets to 30 psi again clean or backwash your filter.